carolinux/dixit-web/README.md

 `npm start`

-Open [http://localhost:3000/game](http://localhost:3000/game) to view it in the browser.
+Open [http://localhost:5000/game](http://localhost:5000/game) to view it in the browser.
 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### Test

-To run the tests (in this case the unit tests that are available), please run:

-`npm test`

-It will launch the test runner in the interactive watch mode.<br />

 ### Build

 To build the app for production to the `build` folder, please run:
 `npm run build`

+NB: This builds the app with the production url baked in.

 This will correctly bundle React in production mode and optimize the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
+The build is minified and the filenames include the hashes.

 ## Linter